Elisabeth Leonskaja

+Elisabeth Leonskaja (born 23 November 1945) is an Austrian pianist.
+Born and trained in Tbilisi, Georgia she won the Enesco Competition in Bucharest in 1964 which made an international career possible.
+She then studied at the Moscow Conservatory where she met Sviatoslav Richter who performed with her and became a close friend.
+She has lived in Vienna since 1978.
+Besides the great piano concertos, she has focused on the late sonatas by Beethoven and Schubert.

 Life and career

 Leonskaja was born in Tbilisi on 23 November 1945 to a family of Jewish and Polish origin.
 Tbilisi was then the capital of the Georgian Soviet Socialist Republic.
 Her parents had fled Odesa during World War II; her father was a jurist, her mother a musician.
 When Leonskaja was six and a half, her parents were able to buy her first upright piano.
 At age seven, she passed the entrance exam of one of Tbilisi's sixty music schools, where she studied with Rosalia Rojok und Emil Guzevitsch.
 She played her first concert with orchestra at age eleven, playing the first movement of Beethoven's Piano Concerto No. 1, and at age 13 she performed her first solo recital.
 She began an intense four-year period of study in secondary school with a new piano teacher from Kyiv at age 14.
 In 1964, Leonskaja won the Enesco International Piano Competition in Bucharest, with the composer and conductor Aram Khachaturian and the pianist Arthur Rubinstein among the judges.

 In 1964, Leonskaja began studies in the Moscow Conservatory with Jacob Milstein.
 During her conservatory years, she was supported by Sviatoslav Richter who invited her to play duo concerts with him; she won prizes in the Long-Thibaud-Crespin Competition in Paris and the Queen Elisabeth Music Competition in Brussels.